inesp/inesp.github.io/about.md

 css: about
 ---

 Hi, I'm Ines Panker.
-I'm a software engineer by trade and an explorer at heart.
+I'm a software engineer by trade and an explorer at heart (and a poetry reader by night).

 If you're reading this, you probably clicked through from a blog post and wondered who's behind it.
 (Or you're a conference organizer vetting whether I'm a real person: _hi!
 I am real :-)_.)